Are you a sleep-deprived mom? Incorporate dad in and get some zzzzs.

 Since mothers tend to be the primary night-time caregivers, it's no surprise they tend to me the most sleep deprived of the parenting pair.
 And sleep deprivation does no family member any good.
 According to The American Academy of Sleep Medicine, sleep deprivation can lead to excessive daytime sleepiness, irritability, lack of motivation, anxiety, and of course, depression.

 For married mothers, especially ones of infants, it is important that they share the parenting duties with their spouses.
 Well-rested mothers are happier ones.
 And if momma ain't happy, no one is.
 While some husbands will simply do whatever is asked when it comes to sharing parental responsibilities, others need a little push in the right direction.
-Study Says Working Full-Time Benefits Moms
+7 Reasons Working Moms Are WAY Happier, Says Study

 To get dads more involved with parenting responsibilities mothers can: